 Railway Sub Offices (RSOs)

 These local offices were designated (called) Railway Sub Offices (RSOs), and could pass bags of unsorted mail to the TPO (or receive bags of sorted mail directly from the TPO) without it needing to go via their Head Offices.
+The first ever Railway Sub Office was created in 1855 at Braco (Perthshire).
 It should be noted that many of these RSOs were not located at railway stations – or even near railway stations.
 Letters and parcels posted at an RSO were postmarked at the RSO, bagged, and passed to the TPO to be sorted.
 This gave rise to another wide and varied range of railway postmarks.

 Virtually all types of postmarks have been recorded incorporating the designation ‘RSO’ including duplexes, double circles, single circles, skeletons and dumb parcel cancels (but not squared circles).

 (England, rubber date stamp)